 Verify Your Prize Win With the Sponsor

 Start by checking to see who sent the notification; it might be the company offering the sweepstakes or it could be a judging agency like Hello World or Don Jagoda Associates.

 Then, find the sponsor's contact information using a telephone directory, an internet search, or the sponsor's website.
 Do not use any contact information included in your prize notification, because scammers could have given you a fake number to contact them.

 When you contact the company, ask if they can verify your win or put you in contact with the person who signed your win notification.

 Check Consumer Fraud Reporting's Website

 ConsumerFraudReporting.org maintains useful tools to help you recognize a sweepstakes scam.
-These include a list of names and aliases commonly used by scam artists, examples of scam emails to compare with your own prize notification, and a list of legitimate lotteries.
+These include a list of names and aliases commonly used by scam artists, examples of scam emails, and a list of legitimate lotteries.